 How to Become a WordPress Developer

-What Can You Create and Develop?
+1. Learn What You Can Create and Develop in WordPress

 Modifying WordPress involves writing a standalone code that interfaces with the WordPress core code.
 If you make any mistakes, the core code is untouched, so you can experiment as much as you want without having to reinstall the WordPress software.